thisiseesmaeel/home-environment-monitor/README.md

    - **Data Flow:** Sensor data is read locally and served through a web server hosted on the Raspberry Pi Pico WH.

 2. **Simulation-Capable Version**
+   - **Data Source:** Can switch between simulated data and real sensor readings
+   - **Wireless Protocol:** Wi-Fi (client mode)
+   - **Transport Protocol:** HTTP
+   - **Frequency:** Updates every 2 seconds (configurable)
+   - **Data Flow:**
+     - When using real sensors: Data is read from physical sensors
-   - Simulates sensor data locally
+     - When simulating: Data is generated locally
-   - Uses the same Wi-Fi and HTTP setup as the main version
+   - Uses the same web server setup as the main version
-   - Allows testing of various environmental conditions without physical sensors
+   - Allows testing of various environmental conditions with or without physical sensors

 3. **Adafruit IO and MQTT Version**
    - **Wireless Protocol:** Wi-Fi (client mode)